European driving licence: Brexit

 Directive 2006/126/EC applied to the United Kingdom until the transition period after the UK withdrew from the EU terminated on 31 December 2020, as EU law continued to apply to the UK during this period.

 From 1 January 2021, European licences are recognized by the UK if the driving test was passed in an EU/EEA country, and can be used both if the holder is visiting or if residing in the UK.
 They can also be exchanged for a UK driving licence.

 UK driving licences can be used when visiting EU/EEA countries with some exceptions.
 International Driving Permits might be needed in some cases.
 Depending on which convention the country in question has ratified, a 1949 IDP (Geneva Convention on Road Traffic) might be required in some EEA countries, and a 1968 IDP (Vienna Convention on Road Traffic) in others.
 However, none of the EEA countries currently require IDPs for visitors staying shorter than 12 months.

-Proposed changes
+4th European Driving Licence Directive

 On 1 March 2023, the European Commission released a proposal to modernise the legal framework surrounding driver training, examination, licences and cross-border enforcement of driving offences.

 Specifically regarding driving licences, the measures presented included: